Cornices/cornice/docs/source/validation.rst

 Validation
 ==========

-Cornice provides a *validator* option that you can use to control the request before it's passed to the code.
+Cornice provides a *validators* option that you can use to control the request before it's passed to the code.
 A validator is a simple callable that gets the request object and fills **request.errors** in case the request has some errors.